 - Payroll compliance experience and knowledge

-If you conclude that there is a gap in experience or knowledge in any of these areas then outsourcing that function would be a sensible consideration.
+If you conclude that there is a gap in experience or knowledge in any of these areas, then outsourcing that function would be sensible.

 Do you have internal resource available?